 University of California San Francisco Helen Diller Comprehensive Cancer Center, San Francisco

 The University of California San Francisco (UCSF) Medical Center is home to the Hellen Diller Family Comprehensive Cancer Center.
-This cutting edge facility is a designated comprehensive cancer center, one of just 48 such facilities in the U.S. It provides the most advanced treatments, diagnostics, and support services for cancer patients of all types, including those with mesothelioma.
+This cutting edge facility is a designated comprehensive cancer center, one of just 48 in the U.S. It provides the most advanced treatments, tests, and support services for cancer patients of all types, including those with mesothelioma.

 This is an especially important cancer center for mesothelioma patients because there are specialists in this type of cancer on staff.
-This includes Dr. David Jablons, who began specializing in mesothelioma after working under Dr. David Sugarbaker, one of the world’s leading experts in this cancer.
-Patients here can expect to get the best care, not just from the specialists, but from all the staff who work collaboratively to help each patient.
+This includes Dr. David Jablons, who began specializing in mesothelioma after working under the late Dr. David Sugarbaker, one of the world’s leading experts in this cancer.
+Patients here can expect the best care, not just from specialists, but from all the staff who work collaboratively to help each patient.

 About the UCSF Medical Center and Cancer Center

-The University of California San Francisco is one of the leading health sciences centers for academic studies in the world.
-It was first started in 1864 as a private medical college called Toland Medical College, and has retained the emphasis on medicine ever since.
-By 1873 the private school had become affiliated with the University of California System and became a public university.
+The University of California San Francisco is one of the leading academic health sciences centers in the world.
+It began in 1864 as a private medical college, Toland Medical College, and has focused on medicine ever since.
+By 1873 the private school affiliated with the University of California System and became a public university.
 The medical school and hospital were instrumental in treating the thousands of people hurt in the great fire of 1906.